EEHarbor/low_options/readme.md

 - `category=""` : Use in combination with `show_empty="no"` to filter assigned entries
 - `show_future_entries=""` : Use in combination with `show_empty="no"` to filter assigned entries
 - `show_expired=""` : Use in combination with `show_empty="no"` to filter assigned entries
+- `sort=""` : Only applies to text fields: set to `desc` to display generated options in reverse order